-After selecting the Density upper-range value function, press "الم" to display the following selection field:
+After selecting the Density upper-range value function, press "Enter" to display the following selection field:

 The current upper-range value will be displayed and can be changed by toggling the arrow keys.
+Pressing the "Enter" key confirms the entry.